lsun20/MissAdapt/README.md

 Dobkin, Carlos, Amy Finkelstein, Raymond Kluender, and Matthew J. Notowidigdo.
 2018.
 "The Economic Consequences of Hospital Admissions."
 American Economic Review, 108 (2): 308-52.

-In this example, the parameter of interest is the contemporaneous impact of hospitalization on out-of-pocket medical spending.
+In this example, the parameter of interest is the contemporaneous impact of hospitalization on out-of-pocket medical spending (dollar per year).
 The restricted estimator assumes away a confounding trend, and the robust estimator allows for a linear confounding trend.
+If there is indeed no confounding trend, the restricted estimator is more precise.
+However, we can not be sure whether there is no confounding trend or not.
+Instead, the adaptive estimator pools information across the restricted and and the robust estimates to arrive at a single estimate that balances efficiency and robustness.

 This example can be implemented using either the Matlab or R script.
 Please note that the script assumes that the `/lookup_tables/` directory, which contains the pre-tabulated adaptive estimators, is correctly downloaded and referenced in the provided paths.

 ### 1. Load data
-We first load the robust and restricted estimates for the impact of hospitalization on out-of-pocket medical spending.
+We first load the typical data from robustness checks: the robust and restricted estimates for the impact of hospitalization on out-of-pocket medical spending.
 We also load their variance-covariance matrix.
-Note that the `VUR` is similar to `VR` because this setting is close to hausman setting where consider the Hausman setting where `YR` is efficient under the restriction b = 0.
+Note that the `VUR` is similar to `VR` because this setting is close to the Hausman setting where where `YR` is efficient under the restriction of no confounding bias.
 ```r
 YR <- 2409; VR <- 221^2; # the restricted estimator
 YU <- 2217; VU <- 257^2; # the robust estimator